DocX/ember-qunit-testem-launcher/README.md

 # Ember QUnit Testem launcher

-Opens testem server with QUnit module from open file.
+Opens Testem URL for current test file module

 ## Features

-Open your ember qunit test file and run `Testem: Run file module` command via CMD-SHIFT-P.
+**Testem: Start server and open module** command:

+1. Checks if Testem server can be reached
+2. Starts Testem command in integrated terminal if not and waits for server to be running
-It opens new browser tab with the Testem server with the first module ID declared in the test file.
+3. Opens URL in your default browser with `moduleId` of the topmost module in the current open file

-You can configure keyboard shortcut for the command using VS Code Keyboard Shortcuts settings.

 ## Requirements